Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Introduction

 The main subject of this paper is a large ($\approx12\arcsec\times12\arcsec$, or $55\times55\,\kpc$) spiral galaxy, shown in colour in Fig.~\ref{fig:F0083_full_colour_image}.
-It is located on the South-Eastern side of Abell 2744 ($\rm{R.A.}=3.61066$, $\rm{Dec.}=-30.39560$), at a redshift $z=0.3033$, and is consistent with being a member of either the CTD substructure, or the general cluster environment.
-This unique galaxy, hereinafter referred to as F0083 after \cite{owers_shocking_2012}, has previously been identified as a potential ``jellyfish'', or ram-pressure stripped galaxy, with a possible tidal feature (see Section~\ref{sec:intro_previous_studies} for a comprehensive overview of the published literature).
+It is located on the south-eastern side of Abell 2744 ($\rm{R.A.}=3.61066$, $\rm{Dec.}=-30.39560$), close to the cluster core at $\rprojrel=0.18$ and at a redshift $z=0.3033$ ($\vpec=-712\kms$), and is consistent with being a member of either the CTD substructure or the general cluster environment.
+This unique galaxy, hereafter referred to as F0083 after \cite{owers_shocking_2012}, has previously been identified as a potential jellyfish or RPS galaxy, with a possible tidal feature (see below for a comprehensive overview of the published literature).
 However, the studies thus far have not conclusively established that either of these mechanisms affect F0083, and whether there are any alternative explanations for its formation and evolution.

-For example, there are many instances of more local galaxies with highly disturbed morphologies and elevated star-formation rates, resulting from mergers rather than interactions within a cluster environment (the Whirlpool, Antennae, and Mice galaxies being amongst the most well-known).
+For example, there are many instances of more local galaxies with highly disturbed morphologies and elevated SFRs, resulting from mergers rather than interactions within a cluster environment (the Whirlpool, Antennae, and Mice galaxies being amongst the most well known).
 Whilst F0083 is located within the cluster, it is possible that interactions with other galaxies have dominated the history of this object, resulting in the observed morphology.
-On the other hand, it has recently been suggested that one of the effects of ram-pressure stripping may be to ``unwind'' the spiral arms of galaxies, due to the differential pressure exerted as a result of the disc rotation \citep{bellhouse_gasp_2017, bellhouse_gasp_2021,vulcani_relevance_2022}.
-These different mechanisms should each leave a distinctive mark on the star-formation history (SFH) of the galaxy (and any interacting neighbours), and it is this that we aim to exploit, through spatially-resolved SED fitting to deep photometric observations.
+On the other hand, it has recently been suggested that one of the effects of RPS may be to unwind the spiral arms of galaxies, due to the differential pressure exerted as a result of the disc rotation \citep{bellhouse_gasp_2017, bellhouse_gasp_2021,vulcani_relevance_2022}.
+These different mechanisms should each leave a distinctive mark on the SFH of the galaxy (and any interacting neighbours), and it is this that we aim to exploit, through spatially resolved SED fitting to deep photometric observations.